 2. Breaking Down Proteins Into Smaller Peptides

-Pancreatic proteases are secreted into the lumen of the small intestine, where they must be converted to their active form before taking over digestion of protein.
+Pancreatic proteases are secreted into the lumen of the small intestine, where they must be converted to their active forms.
 Protein digestion begins in the stomach, where the enzyme called pepsin helps start the process.

 3. Digestion of Fats and Absorption of Fat-Soluble Vitamins